Bavarians

 - Migration Patterns

-- Historically, Bavarians have migrated within Europe, particularly to Austria and Switzerland, and overseas to the United States during the 19th and early 20th centuries.
+- Historically, Bavarians have migrated to other parts of Germany and the world, particularly to the United States in the 19th and early 20th centuries.

 - Conflict And Resilience History

-- Bavaria experienced significant upheaval during the Thirty Years' War and World War II but has shown resilience by preserving its cultural heritage and rebuilding its economy.
+- Bavaria has experienced numerous conflicts, including during the Napoleonic Wars and both World Wars.
+The region has shown resilience by rebuilding and preserving its cultural heritage.

 - Diaspora Perspectives